-Orgasmic dysfunction is when a woman either can't reach orgasm, or has difficulty reaching orgasm when she is sexually excited.
+Orgasmic dysfunction is when a woman either cannot reach orgasm, or has trouble reaching orgasm when she is sexually excited.

 Many factors can contribute to orgasmic dysfunction.
 They include:

 - A history of sexual abuse or rape

 - Certain prescription drugs, including common drugs used to treat depression, such as fluoxetine (Prozac), paroxetine (Paxil), and sertraline (Zoloft)

 - Hormonal disorders, hormone changes due to menopause, and chronic illnesses that affect health and sexual interest

 - Negative attitudes toward sex (often learned in childhood or adolescence)

 - Shyness or embarrassment about asking for the type of stimulation that works best